 The biblical material assiduously undermines the logic of human achievement.
-When Yahweh does his remarkable work, he nearly always uses badly flawed human agents.
+When YHWH does his remarkable work, he nearly always uses badly flawed human agents.

 It is not remotely dignified.
-Yet it does not end the monarchy’s agency as the historian reads Yahweh’s purpose in the shifting sands of history-in-the-making.
+Yet it does not end the monarchy’s agency as the historian reads YHWH’s purpose in the shifting sands of history-in-the-making.

 As Jesus’ teaching ministry and indeed his life—so it appears—lurch towards their final moments, one of the story’s potential heroes proclaims loudly that he will never betray Jesus.
 Then we are treated to three trembling denials that he even knows his erstwhile master.